-If the underwriters determine the size of the offering should be increased (including pursuant to Rule 462(b) under the Securities Act) or decreased, a share capitalizations or a contribution back to capital, as applicable, would be effectuated in order to maintain our initial stockholder's ownership at 25% of the number of shares to be sold in this offering.
+If the underwriters determine the size of the offering should be increased (including pursuant to Rule 462(b) under the Securities Act) or decreased, a share capitalizations or a contribution back to capital, as applicable, would be effectuated in order to maintain our initial stockholder's ownership at 20% of the number of shares issued and outstanding after the closing of this offering.

 Chardan Investments, LLC, our sponsor, and I-Bankers Securities, Inc., have committed to purchase from us an aggregate of 4,250,000 warrants, or "private warrants," at \$0.40 per private warrant (for a total purchase price of \$1,700,000).
 These purchases will take place on a private placement basis simultaneously with the consummation of this offering.
 All of the proceeds we receive from these purchases will be placed in the trust account described below.
 Our sponsor and I-Bankers Securities, Inc. have also agreed that if the over-allotment option is exercised by the underwriters, they will purchase from us at a price of \$0.40 per private warrant an additional number of private warrants (up to a maximum of 356,250 private warrants) pro rata with the amount of the over-allotment option exercised so that at least \$10.10 per share sold to the public in this offering is held in trust regardless of whether the over-allotment option is exercised in full or in part.
 These additional private warrants will be purchased in a private placement that will occur simultaneously with the purchase of units resulting from the exercise of the over-allotment option.
-The proceeds from the private placement that will occur simultaneously with the purchase of units resulting from the exercise of the over-allotment option.
-The proceeds from the private placement of the private warrants will be added to the proceeds of this offering and placed in a trust account in the United States at Morgan Stanley maintained by Continental Stock Transfer & Trust Company, as trustee.
+These additional private warrants will be purchased in a private placement of the private warrants will be added to the proceeds of this offering and placed in a trust account in the United States at Morgan Stanley maintained by Continental Stock Transfer & Trust Company, as trustee.
 If we do not complete our initial business combination within 24 months from the closing of this offering, the proceeds from the sale of the private warrants will be included in the liquidating distribution to the holders of our public shares.
-The private warrants are identical to the warrants sold as part of the public units in this offering except that the private warrants will be non-redeemable and may be exercised on a cashless basis, in each case so long as they co
+The private warrants are identical to the warrants sold as part of the public units in this offering except that the private warrants will be non-redeemable and may be exercised on a cashless basis, in each case so long as they continue to be held by the initial purchasers or their permitted transferees.